khan-aliasad/qcm-analysis/README.md

 ~~1.
 Graph properties like ...~~
 + Pre/post migration roots dominance + Overlap across the two periods
 + Nltk
-+ Prose and poetry features difference eg words in verse, verse in sura, average verse length, meter verse, eg 2 cow vs 81 overthrowing then see chronology of poetry to prose progression in light of changing meter, changing roots,  other features
++ Free verse features and otherwise difference eg words in verse, verse in sura, average verse length, meter verse, eg 2 cow vs 81 overthrowing then see chronology of free verse to prose progression in light of changing meter, changing roots,  other features
-+ Asbab e nuzul
++ Context of revelation
 + Verse cosine similarity in all English translations
 + Check sequence and dist of verse lengths in chronological sequence
 + Check sequence and dist of sura lengths in chronological sequence